 It is notable that the GM5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the TG-5 and the GM5 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the GM5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus TG-5 or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus Tough TG-5:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Faster shutter: Has higher mechanical shutter speed (1/2000s vs 1/500s) to freeze action.